CGNS/cgns.github.io/html/_sources/standard/MLL/CGNS_MLL_fileops.rst.txt

 File Operations
 ---------------

-These functions usually are found the the preamble or the epilog of your application code using the :term:`CGNS/MLL`.
+These functions usually are found in the preamble or the epilog of your application code using the :term:`CGNS/MLL`.

 .. raw:: html